 Reviews, frames, and proposes amendments to the NBA Bylaws and to the Policies and Procedures in accordance with actions taken by the Board of Directors.
 The committee also interprets these documents.

-Bulletin Editor: Betty Marshall, Canada
+Bulletin Editor: Betty Marshall, Canada, Chair

 Is responsible for production of the Bulletin – NBA’s quarterly membership publication, produced digitally and in print and braille.
 The Bulletin contains articles about new materials and equipment, modification of braille codes, skills columns, tips to transcribers, and news of activities of interest to the membership.